 GST Refund Claim

 Processing of timely GST refunds will help businesses and facilitate trade through the release of blocked working capital funds.
-Under GST, a standardized system has been setup for making GST refund claims in a simple procedure for the taxpayers.
-The entire GST refund claim and processing is done online on the GST Portal.
-In this article, we look at when GST refund can be claimed by taxpayers.
+Under GST, a standardized system has been set up for making GST refund claims in a simple procedure for the taxpayers.
+The entire GST refund claim and processing are done online on the GST Portal.
+In this article, we look at when the GST refund can be claimed by taxpayers.

 When GST Refund Can Be Claimed?